Bibhav-11/BankingApplication-OOP/README.md

 ﻿# Banking Application

 This is a simple console-based banking application written in C# that demonstrates fundamental object-oriented programming (OOP) principles.
-It also intigrates with the database through Entity Framework, which was designed used code-first approach.
+It also intigrates with the database through Entity Framework, which was designed using code-first approach.

 ## Features